 For other emergencies (or travel mishaps, such as missed or canceled flights, for example), they should seek help from local authorities or agencies.

 In all cases, we advise students to get to a safe place; to obtain the information and help they need; and to inform their family, friends, and others who need to know (host families) that they are safe.
-They are urged to let SLU-Madrid know too by emailing us email@example.com.
+They are also urged to let SLU-Madrid know by emailing us at email@example.com.